xayon40-12/LambdaCube/README.md

 #### Themes

 Tree-sitter allows to provide a large variety of highlight queries.
 However, every themes only handle a handful of all these available queries.
 I recommend to try the theme "catppuccin_mocha" for this language as it covers most of the highlight queries used in this language.
-It is set as default in this github repository thanks to the `.helix/config.toml`, so opening any `.lam3` with `helix` from inside this repository will use the "catppuccin_mocha" theme.
+It is set as default in this github repository thanks to the `.helix/config.toml`, so opening any `.eriun` with `helix` from inside this repository will use the "catppuccin_mocha" theme.

 ## Grammar